OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools.md

 ## Dynamic Worker Images

 Each dynamic worker pool can specify the worker image used.
 Ubuntu Linux 22.04 is the default.
-Windows Server Core 2019 and 2022 worker images are also available.
+Windows Server Core 2019 (end-of-life, see [below](#Windows-Server-Core-2019)) and 2022 worker images are also available.

 Editing a dynamic worker pool allows you to modify the image used.